MEET OUR INSTRUCTORS

 Owner, Master Instructor

-Ricky KJN started training at Kuk Sool Won of South Austin under KJN Dwain Perry.
-After a lot of hard work and dedication he was promoted to first degree black belt in Kuk Sool Won.
+Ricky KJN started training at Kuk Sool Won of South Austin under KJN Dewain Perry.
+After a lot of hard work and dedication he promoted to first-degree black belt in Kuk Sool Won.
 Even before receiving his first-degree black belt, Ricky KJN was approved to start assistant teaching as a Dahn Bo Nim (student testing for black belt).
-Ricky KJN became a full-time instructor in 2007 and has been teaching martial arts as his full-time job ever since.
+Ricky KJN became a full-time instructor after receiving the first-degree black belt title of Jo Kyo Nim and has been teaching martial arts as his full-time job ever since.

 MEGHAN KWAHN JAHNG NIM